User types

 maria@server.example.com

-Although the @ character is used in TrueConf ID, it is not an email.
-If you send an email to a user’s TrueConf ID, he/she will not receive it.
+Despite the use of the @ symbol, TrueConf ID is not an email address.
+If you send an email to the user's TrueConf ID, it will not be delivered.

 All registered users and guests (in public events) attending a TrueConf conference are referred to as participants.
 In addition to video conferencing, they can interact with each other through chat, reactions, and audio remarks (in a moderated role-based conference).
 Each participant is visible to everyone else in the conference participant list and cannot be hidden.
 They also have additional rights depending on their role.